How to Build C/C++ Barcode Reader App on Raspberry Pi 4

 /home/pi/raspberry-pi-cpp-barcode/build/BarcodeReader

-Besides, you need to change the file permission to make it executable:
+Additionally, you’ll need to modify the file permissions to make it executable:

 chmod a+x autostart.sh